apple/swift-protobuf/Documentation/RELEASING.md

    For the description click the _Generate release notes_ button.
 That should do everything based on the PR descriptions and _semver_ tags in the repo.
 Just read though was was generate to see if any tweaks are needed.

+   *Important* Ensure that the `Set as the latest release` is checked.

 1. Publish the `SwiftProtobuf.podspec`